captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 ## LISSETTE:
 Sure sure.
 ---
 ## PETER:
 It’s super casual it’s.
+---
 I mean it’s.
+---
 I don’t know what it is but it’s.
-Pause…
 ---
 ## PETER:
 Oh hey!
 ---
 ## LISSETTE:
 Huh.
 ---
 ## PETER:
 What about what about what about.
+---
 Alzheimer’s!
 ---
 ## LISSETTE:
 What about Alzheimer’s.
 ---
 ## PETER:
 Lets say you had Alzheimer’s.
+---
 You’re physically fine.
+---
-Your mind is gone but you can still see great art.
+Your mind is gone but you can still
+---
+see great art.
+---
 Eat great food.
+---
 Have moments of joy.
+---
 Real true joy.
+---
+But you no longer remember
+---
-But you no longer remember people you used to love.
+people you used to love.
+---
 You have no idea who they are.
+---
 What about then.
+---
 Would you then.
 ---
 ## LISSETTE:
 Would I what then.
 ---
 ## PETER:
-Would you want to live or would you want to die.
+Would you want to live
 ---
+or would you want to die.
+---
 ## LISSETTE:
 Oh I um.
-I don’t know actually I…   I mean I. actually has Alzheimer’s and so.
-My grandmother
 ---
+I don’t know actually I...
+---
+I mean I.
+---
+My grandmother actually has
+---
+Alzheimer’s and so.
+---
 ## PETER:
 Oh fuck sorry!
 ---
 ## LISSETTE:
-No it’s OK it’s really OK you didn’t know I just.
-It’s sad sometimes to think about it to think about her and I.
+No it’s OK it’s really OK
 ---
+you didn’t know I just.
+---
+It’s sad sometimes to think
+about it
+---
+to think about her and I.
+---
 ## PETER:
-I was just trying to bring us back to assisted suicide and I took a weird morbid turn.
+I was just trying to bring us back
 ---
+to assisted suicide
+---
+and I took a weird morbid turn.
+---
 ## LISSETTE:
-It’s OK it’s really OK I…    Sometimes I…  Like.
+It’s OK it’s really OK
+---
+I...
+Sometimes I...
+Like.
+---
 Morbid?
+---
 Conversations?
-I…    Sorry is that a weird thing to say out loud?
-Sometimes I say things out loud and literally as I’m saying it I’m like why are you saying that weird thing you’re saying.

 ---
+I...
+---
+Sorry is that a weird thing to say out loud?
+---
+Sometimes I say things out loud
+---
+and literally as I’m saying it
+---
+I’m like why are you saying that
+---
+weird thing you’re saying.
+---
 ## PETER:
 I like morbid conversations.
 ---
 ## LISSETTE:
 I like true crime shit.
 ---
 ## PETER:
 I binge watch SVU all the time.
+---
 And Investigation Discovery Channel
 ---
 ## LISSETTE:
 Investigation Discovery Channel!
+---
 Yes.
 Me too.
 Um.
+---
 But um my.
+---
 Sometimes my grandmother has.
+---
 She’ll have these.
+---
 Moments of lucidity and she will say that.
+---
+She wants to die and...
+---
-She wants to die and…    And I wish I could give her that?
-So…  So maybe.
+And I wish I could give her that?
+---
+So...
+So maybe.
+---
 Maybe if I was the way that she is maybe I would.
+---
 Also.
 Want to die.
+---
 Maybe.
 I don’t know.
 I.
-I mean I.    Did you try the onion dip?
 ---
+I mean I.
+---
+Did you try the onion dip?
+---
 ## PETER:
 Fuck do I love onion dip.
+---
 There’s onion dip????
 ---
 ## LISSETTE:
 There is!
+---
+And it’s like old school
+---
-And it’s like old school lipton onion soup mix sour cream onion dip.
+lipton onion soup mix sour cream onion dip.
 ---
 ## PETER:
 The best.